Fighting in relationships? It’s not ALWAYS bad. Or avoidable. In fact, conflict is inevitable in every relationship.

 Kim: I’m so in!

 Step 2: Send & Receive Repair Attempts

 When Kris said, “I clean the kitchen counters” Kim could have said, “You’re right, you do.”
-Doing this would have been a repair attempt and de-escalated the tension, allowing Kris to being more receptive to finding a solution.
+Doing this would have been a repair attempt and de-escalated the tension, allowing Kris to be more receptive to finding a solution.

 Think of a repair attempt as slamming on the brakes when you see a red light.
 You do this to avoid a collision that could harm your relationship.

 The difference between stable, emotionally intelligent marriages and unhappy ones is not that repair attempts are better, but that the repair attempts get through to the spouse.
 Repair attempts require two people – the person offering the repair and one accepting it.

 Repair attempts often start before a repair is made.
 It is dependent on the state of the relationship.
 Happy couples send and receive repair attempts with ease.
 In unhappy marriages, even amazing repair attempts fall on deaf ears.

 Sometimes repair attempts seem negative, “That’s not what we are talking about” or “Stop!
 This is getting out of control.”
 If your relationship is swimming in an ocean of negativity, repair attempts will be difficult to hear.